-Many years ago I worked in this charming Tea Room and have always loved the atmosphere here - it is a wonderfully relaxing place to spend a Sunday afternoon and you can read about our recent visit to the Sparta Tea Room here.
+Many years ago I worked in this charming Tea Room and have always loved the atmosphere here - it is a wonderfully relaxing place to spend a Sunday afternoon and you can read about our recent visit to the Sparta House Tea Room Restaurant here.

 Just beside the Tea Room you will find the Studio of local Sparta Ontario artist, Peter Robson.
 Spend a little time exploring his Aladdin's Cave of art!
 There is a selection of Original works, Limited Edition Prints and smaller Art Cards.

 When we met, my hubby and I both owned a small collection of Peter Robson's Limited Edition Prints, which we have added to over the years of our marriage.

 I love the local scenes and my Hubby's favourites always include snow scenes and horses as he loves the way the horses in Peter Robson's pictures seem so realistic - almost ready to start snorting and stamping their feet!

 You can see some pieces of Peter Robson's Original Art here - Little Beach (Port Stanley) and December Morning - both are lovely examples of his work.

 While you are still at the four corners, check out the delightful Anything Used & Sparta Country Candles store on the south east corner of the main intersection of the village - check out both levels of their establishment where they sell candles, potpourri, home decor, books and much, much more!

 This unique family business was started in 1992 by Pat and Mary Muscat and their store is located in the historic general store which dates back to 1838.